Dewey Proctor

+He then went to serve in the Navy during World War II where he continued to play football with strong Navy teams including the 1943 Great Lakes Navy Bluejackets football team, whom he helped upset national champion Notre Dame.
+He left the Navy at the rank of Specialist 1st Class Petty Officer.

 He played professional football in the All-America Football Conference for the New York Yankees in 1946, 1947, and 1949 and for the Chicago Rockets in 1948.
 He appeared in 25 professional football games, five of them as a starter, and tallied 280 rushing yards, 54 receiving yards, and four touchdowns.